World Assembly of Youth (film)

-World Assembly of Youth is a documentary film released on July 1, 1952, by the Young Adult Council, a member of the World Assembly of Youth.
+World Assembly of Youth is an American documentary film released on July 1, 1952, by the Young Adult Council, a member of the World Assembly of Youth.
 The film was produced by News of the Day, formerly known as Hearst Metrotone News.
 The film has supposed links to Stanley Kubrick.

 Recovery of footage

 The film (long believed to be lost) was recovered by James Fenwick.
 No evidence of Stanley Kubrick's involvement was present in the film or scripts, though historian Nicholas Morrish has found evidence of a second WAY film mentioned in State Department records.

 John Baxter found limited evidence of Stanley Kubrick's involvement: an early résumé sent by Kubrick to veteran New York film critic Theodore Huff in February 1953, though no physical or photographic evidence of such a résumé exists.
 In the résumé and cover letter, Kubrick lists working on this film alongside his other documentaries, The Seafarers, Day of the Fight, and Flying Padre.
 The résumé was uncovered by John Baxter while doing research for his own book, Stanley Kubrick: A Biography (1997).

 A June 1952 article in The New York Times was also evidence by Baxter of Kubrick's involvement; the news article states, "The youthful producer-director, whose credits already include “The Day of the Fight” and “Flying Padre”, short subjects released by R.K.O., and a short on World Assembly of Youth, made for the State Department, has “a few stories he would like to film.”